Teamspeak-Query-Plugin-Framework/tsqpf-plugin-privatechannel/README.md

 # Private Channel Plugin for TSQPF
 **Current Version:** _0.0.1 (unstable - not tested)_

-A java-based plugin framework for Teamspeak 3 servers.
+A plugin for the Teamspeak Query Plugin Framework which allows users to create temporary channels.

 ## Features
 - Allows users to create private temporary channel easily